albar965/albar965.github.io/littlenavmap-faq.md

 #### I cannot see any airports or navaids [**▲**](#top) [🔗](#load-scenery) {#load-scenery}

 Load the scenery library from the simulator.
-See [Load Scenery Library Dialog](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/SCENERY.html) in the manual.
+See [Little Navmap User Manual - Load Scenery Library Dialog](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/SCENERY.html) in the manual.